quixio/quix-docs/docs/platform/tutorials/sentiment-analysis/analyze.md

 The microservice subscribes to data from the `messages` topic and publishes sentiment results to the `sentiment` topic.

+!!! tip

+    While this tutorial uses a prebuilt sentiment analysis library item, it is also possible to build one from a basic template available in the Quix library.
+If you are interested in building your own service, you can refer to an optional part of this tutorial, where you learn how to [code a sentiment analysis service](./code-and-deploy-sentiment-service.md) from the basic template.

 ## Deploying the sentiment analysis service

 The sentiment of each message will be evaluated by this new microservice in your message processing pipeline.